 What is an Audio Engineer?

-If you’re even slightly confused about the various kinds of audio engineering careers and what, exactly, audio engineers do, don’t blame yourself.
-The term can be used interchangeably with a number of other terms such as “recording engineer” “mixing engineer” “sound engineer” “studio engineer” “live music engineer” and more.
-Audio engineers are professionals who work in the production and/or recording of sound.
+To put it short and sweet, audio engineers are professional music industry production staff who work to capture audio.
+They work in the production and recording of sound.
 They could be the person recording an actor reading a book for an audio book project, the person recording a live concert at a venue, the individual who’s sitting at the console in the control room of a recording studio who’s recording the vocal takes a singer is singing or the rhythms a drummer is playing.
 The long and short of it is this: a skilled and experienced audio engineer with solid training can work in practically any industry and on any project which requires the production and oftentimes enhancement of sound.

 Wherever an audio engineer is at work, they will generally be dealing with perfecting, balancing, and adjusting sound through the use of equalization and audio technologies and effects.
 They will also often be mixing, reinforcing, or reproducing sound and altering the quality of specific sounds through the usage of analog (hardware) technologies or digital (software) technologies such as plugins and effects.
 Understanding signal flow, microphones, acoustics, signal processors, tape machines, digital audio workstations, sequencing software and speaker systems are all requirements for those who choose this career.